mcgonago/teamgrit/_posts/2021-01-18-Tomorrow-it-will-all-be-a-dream.md

 Tomorrow is [All American Bikes Ride presented by GRIT](https://zwiftpower.com/events.php?zid=1536787)

-We all hit `Libby Hill` which is part of the larger `

 Strava **Libby Hill KOM (Zwift Insider verified)** segment details are [here](https://www.strava.com/segments/12128826)

 There is also the **Richmod KOM** segment details [here](https://www.strava.com/segments/10379124)